crossbario/crossbar/docs/Basic-Concepts.rst

-It is also possible to define a **custom authenticator component** which receives the full set of data about the authentication request from the client and can return not just whether the client is authenticated, but also set e.g the client's role.
+It is also possible to define a **custom authenticator component** which receives the full set of data about the authentication request from the client and can return not just whether the client is authenticated, but also set e.g. the client's role.
 Besides giving you more control, custom authenticators allow you to integrate an existing authentication solution into your WAMP application.